100 Notable alumni of

 -

-Amanda Filipacchi is an American novelist.
+Amanda Filipacchi is a French-American novelist.
 She was born in Paris and educated in both in France and in the U.S. She is the author of four novels, Nude Men (1993), Vapor (1999), Love Creeps (2005), and The Unfortunate Importance of Beauty (2015).
 Her fiction has been translated into 13 languages.

 -